When thinking about a positive customer service experience in the past, what comes to mind?

 Instead, you should anticipate that the company will fight you at every turn since their primary goal is to frustrate you so badly that you’ll throw your hands up in exasperation.
 They have your money and intend to hang on to it for as long as possible, so they’re not going to give it back easily.

 In many instances, these customer service representatives will be openly hostile by berating and belittling you, yelling at you, calling you names, putting the blame on you, and even hanging up.
-Often times, these personnel are outsourced from a non-English speaking country.
+Often times, this personnel is outsourced from a non-English speaking country.

 No management will be available to assist (we’ve even heard of the same representative trying to convince a customer that they’re also a manager!).

 “These customer service representatives will be openly hostile by berating & belittling you, yelling at you, calling you names, putting the blame on you & even hanging up.”

-Some customer service personnel will go so far as to tell you a boldfaced lie, claiming that your trial or subscription is cancelled, when they’re as active as ever.
+Some customer service personnel will go so far as to tell you a boldfaced lie, claiming that your trial or subscription is canceled, when they’re as active as ever.
 We’ve even read customer reviews claiming that they continued to be charged under an autoship program, but without receiving any product.

 Now you’re in a pickle.
 On one hand, you could do exactly what the company wants, roll over, and play dead.
 On the other, you could get what’s rightfully yours by playing a little hardball.
 Now, we’ll show you how…

-How to File a Dispute With Your Credit Card Company: Steps to Getting Your Money Back
+How to Stop Unauthorized Automatic Payments: Steps to Getting Your Money Back